ds-project-lseqdb/ds-project-public/README.md

 Clone repository with all submodules `git clone --recurse-submodules https://github.com/Oanikulin/ds-project-dev.git`

 From cloned repository, call  `mkdir build && cd build && cmake ..`.
 All dependencies are included automatically.
 After that code can be build using `make`.
-Tested under GCC 7.5 compiler and Ubuntu 18.04 to be (probably) correct.
 Requires at least C++17.
+First cmake build can fail.
+It is seminormal.
+In such case just reinvoke `cmake ..`.

 ## Usage